theforeman/releasetool/README.md

 This action will take the source code from Git and generate release tarballs and Ruby gems that can be uploaded.

-To generate the Foreman 1.23.0 tarballs, execute `releasetool build-artifacts foreman-1.23`
+To generate the Foreman 1.23.0 tarballs, execute `releasetool build-source foreman-1.23`

-To generate the Katello 3.13.0 gem, execute `releasetool build-artifacts katello-3.13`
+To generate the Katello 3.13.0 gem, execute `releasetool build-source katello-3.13`

 ### Signing RPMs